rdgrainger/Roco222-Journal/Robotic-Arm.md

 *Controlling with terminal:*
 https://github.com/rdgrainger/roco222-journal/blob/master/DC-Motor-Project%20resources/controllingservo_%20rostopicpub.png

-The function defined at line 10
+The function defined at line 10 'cb' is a topic that allows the user to write a number to terminal using rosparam, that represents the position they want the servo to move to.
-The object instantiated at line 14
+The object instantiated at line 14 reads what the user has input to terminal and calls the cb function

 ### 3D modelling the Arm